izolate/homepage/posts/how-http-cookies-work.md

 ## Creating multiple cookies

-There is old, deprecated way and a new standard.
+A little bit of history; there is an old, deprecated way and a new standard.
 Cookies are standardised by the Internet Engineering Task Force (IETF) and explained in a Request For Comments (RFC) Document.

 Initially, the behaviour of cookies was outlined in [RFC 2109](https://tools.ietf.org/html/rfc2109), which allowed multiple cookies